 But, if you’re like me, thirty minutes of slow, repetitive stirring motion will hypnotize you.

-You’ll soon find yourself simply staring into the sweet confection, monitoring the reading on your candy thermometer as it crawls up and observing the thickening caramel with wide eyed wonder.
+You’ll soon find yourself simply staring into the sweet confection, monitoring the reading on your candy thermometer as it crawls up, and observing the thickening caramel with wide-eyed wonder.

 If you don’t have a candy thermometer, you can test by dropping a small amount of caramel into water to see if it forms a soft ball (hence the name).
 However, it’s easy to miss the correct moment to do the test so I strongly recommend the thermometer.

-Can This Icing Be Made Ahead and Refrigerated?
+Can This Icing Be Made Ahead?

 If you are looking for the easiest possible way to make caramel icing, I suggest you try using dulce de leche.
 Dulce de leche is a magical caramel-like spread that can be made simply by putting a can of sweetened condensed milk in a slow cooker!
 It doesn’t get much easier than that recipe and it’s still really really tasty!

 - 3/4 cup evaporated milk